Arab-Urbanism/palurban/content/theme/urban-palestine.en.md

 *_____*

 *Image: Collecting contributions for Palestinian families that were negatively impacted by the 1936 General Strike, Jaffa Gate to the Old City of Jerusalem.
-Hotel Fast is on the left.
-[1936–39, 222].
 Institute for Palestine Studies Archives.*